 Chocolate is, in its essence, a fermented product.
-However, by the time it reaches the grocery store there is little left of that delicious flavour development.
-Chocolate connoisseurs enjoy the differences in growing region and fermentation in bean-to-bar chocolate.
-For the rest of us, here is a recipe for probiotic chocolate truffles!
+However, by the time it reaches the grocery store there is little left of that delicious flavor development.

 - Prep Time: 15 minutes